CtrlK

 Workflow Clarity

 The 5-step workflow is clearly sequenced and logically ordered, but there are no validation checkpoints or feedback loops.
-For operations involving secret creation and permission configuration (which can fail silently or have security implications), there's no 'verify your setup works' step or error recovery guidance.
+For operations involving secret creation (shown once, must copy immediately) and permission configuration, there's no verification step to confirm the registration works correctly before proceeding.

 2 / 3